Main content start

 Degree Requirements

-The Physics Ph.D. program has two main requirements: graduate courses and degree milestones.
+Along with this general goal, the program has two main administrative requirements: graduate courses and degree milestones.
 A minimum of 135 units (including up to 45 units of transfer credit) of courses and research done at Stanford is required for the Ph.D. degree.
 The usual schedule for Physics graduate students consists of one to two years of courses, plus research training leading to the thesis and Ph.D. degree.
-At least three quarters of teaching are required to obtain a Ph.D. degree in Physics.
+At least three quarters of teaching are required to obtain a Ph.D. degree in Physics

 Some of the required courses, as well as the advanced laboratory, can be taken as an undergraduate.
 The first year is normally devoted to formal courses, with the first summer following course work spent either in directed reading (for an intended theorist) or with an experimental research group.